Piyush-Gambhir/Competetive-Programming-Contests-Solutions/README.md

 # Competitive Programming Contests Solutions
-This repository contains solutions to the problems of CodeChef contests.
+This repository contains solutions to the problems of various coding contests.

 ## How To Contribute
 1. Fork this repository.